hidde2727/GameEngine/README.md

 ### Setup
-All you need to run is the gen_extension_headers.py from the glslang library (/lib/glslang and run it) Then you can compile this library with CMake
+All you need to run is the gen_extension_headers.py from the glslang library (/lib/glslang and run it) Then you can compile this framework with CMake

 ### Features
 - Vulkan renderer